 Parents always share their students’ weighted GPA with us first.
 “He has a 4.7,” moms always say.
-“She has straight As all through high school,” dads will tell us.
+“She has straight As, except for a B in AP Calc and a B in AP Chem,” dads will tell us (that’s not “straight” As, FYI…).

-The problem is this: everyone else does too.
-Well, half of everyone else.
+The problem is this: everyone else has strong grades too.
 It’s a national concern, and it’s called grade inflation.

 Grade inflation is a well-documented problem in American secondary education.
 This article details a study that shows that almost half – 46% – of American high school students earned an A average in 2016, up nearly 10% from 20 years ago, when the grade distribution curve looked a lot more balanced than it does now – tilted towards the top.
+You can see in the graphic to the right that it has inched up again.
 Grade inflation impacts how colleges review applications, and the decisions they make.

 Magellan counselors were recently on a webinar in which the speaker was the Dean of Admission at Swarthmore College, a highly selective liberal arts college in the Philadelphia suburbs.
 He told us that some high schools have gone even further down the path of so-called grade inflation.
 Some high schools have multiple, even dozens of, valedictorians.
 In some schools, any student who has a 4.0 average is bestowed that title, and given the rank of #1 in the class.
 How can everyone be number 1?
 And more importantly, how can colleges distinguish between students whose transcripts, class rankings, and course rigor look remarkably similar?